 Trial Balance :

-Trial Balance is the statement that shows the total balance amounts of all the ledger accounts for the specific period i.e. for a month, for a quarter, for a six month, and for a whole year. it is the end of the accounting process.
+Trial Balance shows the total closing balance amounts of all the ledger accounts for the specific period i.e. for a month, for a quarter, for a six month, and for a whole year. it is the end of the accounting process.
 In the double entry accounting system, there is always the same amount of the Credit corresponding to every Debit. so, Total of trial balance always is equal if not then there is an error the in the posting of the transactions.

 In a manual system of an accounting:-